-Netanyahu and Putin To Meet Amidst Israeli Concerns of Iran’s Presence In Syria
+Netanyahu And Putin To Meet Amidst Israeli Concerns Of Iran’s Presence In Syria

 Ynetnews quoted the Israeli delegation as stating to their American counterparts, “We rushed here to warn of the deployment of Hezbollah, Iranian and Syrian forces; to explain exactly what’s going on there.
 Without a significant change in your (the US) position, if you don’t become more involved, tougher and more aggressive, you will leave the Middle East to the Iranians, under Russian auspices.”

-Netanyahu is expected to pressure Putin on the ceasefire deal orchestrated in Syria, by Jordan, Russia, and the United States.
+Netanyahu is expected to pressure Putin on the ceasefire deal orchestrated in Syria by Jordan, Russia, and the United States.
 Netanyahu and the Israeli Defense Force (IDF) are staunchly opposed to any long-term peace deal that does not include the mandatory and immediate evacuation of Hezbollah and Iranian military forces from Syria.

 Israel and Russia have been in constant communication as the war has unfolded in Syria.
 Despite the open lines of communication, the Israeli-Russian relationship has not been without contention.
 At times, both sides have been at odds over Israeli air strikes on Hezbollah and Syrian military convoys in close proximity to Russian forces.